MingzhiYe16/PM566_midterm/README.md

 ## About the raw data

-All the raw data was extracted from the website through GET
+All the raw data was extracted from the website through GET。

+The data of concentrations of pollutants is from [EPA](https://aqs.epa.gov).
+The data of abstracts of papers about the pollutants is from [NCBI](https://www.ncbi.nlm.nih.gov)

 ##Brief of objectives